a measurement of the number of people per given unit of land

 the population of a country or region expressed as an average per unit area.
 The figure is derived by dividing the population of the areal unit by the number of square kilometers or miles that make up the unit

-the number of people per unit of area of arable land
+the number of people per unit area of arable land

-description of locations on the earth's surface where populations live
+descriptions of locations on the Earth's surface where populations live

-maps where one dot represents a certain number of a phenomenon such as population
+a map where one dot represents a certain number of a phenomenon, such as population.

-Term used to designate large coalescing supercities that are forming in diverse parts of the world; formerly used specifically with an uppercase "M" to refer to the Boston-Washington multimetropolitan corridor on the northeastern seaboard of the United States, but now used generically with lower-case "m" as a synonym for conurbation.
+term used to describe large coalescing supercities that are forming in diverse parts of the world; formerly used specifcally with an uppercase "M" to refer to the Boston-Washington multimetroplitan corridor on the northeastern seaboard of the United States, but now used generically with a lower-case "m" as a synonum for conurbanization

 a periodic and official count of a country's population